 The final post in this series is all about optimization.
 Now that you’ve implemented your lead magnets (if you still haven’t, do it now by downloading the book at the end of this post), you want to make sure they’re optimized for maximum conversion.

-Here are our seven golden rules for ensuring your opt-ins are 100% successful in capturing new leads for your company:
+Here are our seven lead generation strategies for ensuring your opt-ins are 100% successful in capturing new leads for your company:

 Most companies who already include bonus content in their posts, only consider the bread on the top.
 However, adding that additional bonus to attract prospects who may be still undecided about your product, is simply genius.

-“The best bonuses are valuable and scarce, worthy of your attention”
+According to Seth Godin, “The best bonuses are valuable and scarce, worthy of your attention.”

 If your lead capture strategy is a carbon copy of what every other company is doing, you’re not going to see results.
 You need to get creative, have a little imagination.